AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When a user focuses on left rail fields and uses a keyboard shortcut to paste content, it pastes the content of the page editor clipboard instead of the content copied from the left rail fields (NPR-31172).
 * When a user adds a File Upload field to a multi-field, the image path is stored in the component node instead of the multi-field node (NPR-30882).
 * The ResponsiveGridExporter API does not return com.day.cq.wcm.foundation.model.impl.export.AllowedComponentsExporter interface.
 The com.day.cq.wcm.foundation.model.impl package is declared as private package (NPR-31398).
-* When a page containing some ExperienceFragments is opened in non-editor mode (either in Author without the editor.html prefix and wcmmode=disabled, or in Publisher)., the request ends in HTTP status error code 500 (NPR-30743).
+* When a page containing some ExperienceFragments is opened in non-editor mode (either in Author without the `editor.html` prefix and `wcmmode=disabled`, or in Publisher)., the request ends in HTTP status error code 500 (NPR-30743).

 ### Search and user interface {#search-ui-interface}